2018 San Diego BYO Boot Camp Speakers

 John Blichmann is is the President of Blichmann Engineering and has been an avid homebrewer and winemaker since 1991.
 He earned his BS in Mechanical Engineering in 1988 from Iowa State University and worked at Caterpillar for 15 years.
 He founded Blichmann Engineering in 2001 in his garage and focused on providing homebrewers top notch quality and innovative designs to help homebrewers and winemakers enjoy their hobby and to help them make amazing home beverages.
 Let equipment guru John Blichmann take you hands-on through the full all-grain process from milling, mashing, and sparging before going into the boil.
-You’ll get to know the equipment, techniques, and ingredients first-hand and learn all-grain “brewing by doing” in a small-class environment in the "All-Grain Brewing Essentials" Boot Camp on Friday, February 2.
+You’ll get to know the equipment, techniques, and ingredients first-hand and learn all-grain “brewing by doing” in a small-class environment in the “All-Grain Brewing Essentials” Boot Camp on Friday, February 2 and Saturday, February 3.
+Please note due to many requests we are repeating this same Boot Camp topic from Friday again on Saturday.

-Aaron Hyde started homebrewing in 1997 upon the discovery of brewing equipment, as well as The Complete Joy of Homebrewing in his parent's basement.
-In 2009 he took his hobby "pro" by opening Brewstock, a homebrew supply shop in New Orleans.
+Aaron Hyde started homebrewing in 1997 upon the discovery of brewing equipment, as well as The Complete Joy of Homebrewing in his parent’s basement.
+In 2009 he took his hobby “pro” by opening Brewstock, a homebrew supply shop in New Orleans.
 After 5 years he sold the business, and joined Briess Malt & Ingredients Co. and is currently the Director of Homebrew.
-Aaron has a bachelor's degree in Music Business, and finds the current brewing industry not too dissimilar from the music industry.
+Aaron has a bachelor’s degree in Music Business, and finds the current brewing industry not too dissimilar from the music industry.
 He has certificates from the Institute of Brewing & Distilling in both Malting and Brewing, and is also a BJCP Beer Judge and Certified Cicerone.
-Learn how to better use malt in all your homebrew and how to best brew malt-forward beers with BYO Columnist Aaron Hyde of Briess Malt in the "Malts & Malting" Boot Camp on Friday, February 2.
-Aaron leads "Beer Sensory Evaluation" Boot Camp on Saturday, February 3.
+Join BYO Columnist Aaron Hyde of Briess Malt Saturday, Feb.
+3 in “Beer Sensory Evaluation” as you educate your beer evaluation palate and explore how to properly taste your homebrew critically and use that knowledge to make better beer.

 Ashton Lewis started working for Brew Your Own before the premier edition hit the market in 1995 and has filled the role of Mr. Wizard and Technical Editor over the last 21 years.
 In 1997 he joined the Paul Mueller Company as part of their brewery equipment group and as the Master Brewer at the Springfield Brewing Company, a showcase brewery built by Mueller that same year.
 He is still the Master Brewer at Springfield Brewing Company and one of the partners in the business following its sale in 2011 and continues working full-time for Mueller as the company’s Staff Master Brewer and Brewing Market Manager.
 Ashton completed his M.S. in food/brewing science from UC Davis in 1994 and his B.S. in food science from Virginia Tech in 1991.
 His non-brewing interests include scuba diving, cycling and food.
 Ashton will lead “Troubleshooting Homebrew Faults and Fixes” Boot Camp on Friday, February 2 to help you troubleshoot and fix your own homebrews.
 On Saturday, February 3 Ashton will break down what you need to know the basics of brewing chemistry and why you need to know it in the “Brew Chem 101” Boot Camp.